-Hemingway was a prolific writer.
-He wrote at least 25 books during his lifetime, and likely more.
-Upon his death, there were more than 322 unfinished works left for his family to go through, some of which have since been published.
-On this list, you’ll find ten of the best books that he wrote, all of which received varying degrees of positive and negative criticism during his life.
+Upon his death, the Nobel Prize-winner left behind more than 322 unfinished manuscripts for his family to go through, some of which have since been published.
+On this list, you’ll find ten of the best books that Ernest Hemingway wrote, all of which received varying degrees of positive and negative criticism during his life.

 1. The Old Man and the Sea